LF2b2w/Uhome-HA/README.md

 ### HACS (Recommended)
 Open HACS in your Home Assistant instance\
 Click add custom repo\
-Paste the URL of this repo and type integration\
+Paste the URL of this repo and choose type integration\
 Search for "U-tec"\
 Click "Install"